Durubhuru14/LogSolve/README.md

 ```

 Now create a .env file in the root of the backend folder.
 To get the API key:

 - Visit [Google Cloud Console](https://console.cloud.google.com) and create a project.
 - Then go to [Google AI Studio](https://aistudio.google.com/) and generate your Gemini API key.

 Add it to .env like so:

 ```env
 API_KEY="YOUR_API_KEY"
 ```

 Then run:

 ```bash
 npm run dev
 ```

+> Create a new terminal session and continue the setup for frontend (make sure you are in `LogSolve` folder)

 3. Setup frontend

 ```bash